INDIVIDUAL HEALTH INSURANCE: KNOWING WHAT YOU'RE GETTING AND FIGURING OUT WHAT YOU NEED

 Further Reading

 If your employer provides Group Health insurance, bear in mind that these plans vary widely in cost and in what they cover.
-Chances are that you're not aware of these facts about Group Health plans: Your plan doesn't necessarily cover you. ...
+Chances are you aren't aware of these facts about Group Health plans Your plan doesn't necessarily cover you.
+Employers...